Monkey Arthur Waley Pdf Download Free

 Lovell's writing is love at first sight.
 I learned about Lovell's talent at the same

 After watching Aquaman with my nine-year-old Chinese host brother in a 4th-tier Guizhou city, I asked him who his favorite superhero was.
-I'll never forget his look of disdain.
+I'll never forget his look of disdain."Monkey King, duh.
+America might have Superman, Spiderman, Batman, and Aquaman, but all China needs is a single Monkey King," he said.

 After reading Julia Lovell's rollicking translation, I now fully understand my little brother's point.